-But Aura is currently as close to perfect as I’ve seen.
+But Aura protection is currently as close to perfect as I’ve seen.
 There’s very little I can think of that would improve the service in any measurable capacity, and even less of it is in the realm of “fixing mistakes” rather than just adding more useful features that aren’t strictly necessary.

 Last Updated on